goofy2k/MIDI-sequencer/README.md

 The option for having a queue that is always sorted (task 3.) is attractive, but may be time critical.
 It may become less time critical, when an input buffer is used (task 1.) for later insertion.

+#### Progress on tasks

+- **Task 5** introduced storage of incoming MIDI messages in inQ.
+Timestamps (in system ticks) are added immediately at receipt.
+Messages are in order of receipt so in order of system time (fckx_sequencer_v4)